 For this, please use the PLAN table contained in the Excel file attached to this application package and insert below.
 Please note that the table is not meant as a recommendation of how to plan the work, but merely an example of how it can be illustrated.
 Please ask the ESA BIC for advice if needed.

-The maximum duration of the incubation is 24 months.]
+The possible duration of the incubation is either 12, 18 or 24 months.]

 Text